pranomostro/script/README.md

 Requirements
 ------------

-You need the plan 9 shell rc, the standard unix shell sh (for the makefile) and some version of make installed.
+You need the plan9 shell rc, the standard unix shell sh (for the makefile) and some version of make installed.
 A coreutils similar software should be installed as well, but emv and ecp are very modest with that.